odoo/documentation/content/contributing/documentation.rst

    documentation/content_guidelines
    documentation/rst_cheat_sheet
    documentation/rst_guidelines

-**First of all, thank you for landing here and helping us improve the user documentation of Odoo!**

 This introductory guide will help you acquire the tools and knowledge you need to write documentation, whether you plan to make a minor content change or document an application from